Nastaran-reyhani/Restaurant-sample/README.md

 - Role - Frontend

-- How to reach me : with my and [linkedin](https://www.linkedin.com/in/nastaran-reyhani-905b81337)
+- How to reach me : with my [linkedin](https://www.linkedin.com/in/nastaran-reyhani-905b81337)